Quiz - how well do you understand your lease?

 Understand the key things you should know about your lease.
 If you are a purchaser, this can help make sure your solicitor has covered all of these points and explained them clearly to you.

-Your local fire and rescue authority (FRA) is responsible for enforcing fire safety in your area.
+Both your local fire and rescue authority (FRA) and your local council Private Sector Housing Team are responsible for enforcing fire safety in your area.

-Your local fire service can tell you who your FRA is (it might be your local council).
+Your local fire service can tell you who your FRA is.
 The fire service may also have information about the FRA on its website.

 The FRA gets its power for enforcing fire safety regulations from the Regulatory Reform (Fire Safety) Order 2005.